frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 :::

-In this module you will use a TPM like a smart card and walk through some real world scenarios:
+In this module you will configure a *software* smart card token and walk through some real world scenarios:

-- Generate a key on the device and sign a CSR
+- Generate a key on the token and sign a CSR
 - Install the issued certifiate on the device
+- Configure a FreeIPA domain for smart card authentication
+- Authenticate to Kerberos using the smart card
-- Configure a FreeIPA domain and enrolled workstation to enable smart card login
+- Configure a workstation for smart card based login
-- Configure *GNOME Remote Desktop* to enable remote graphical login
+- Set up *GNOME Remote Desktop* to enable remote graphical login

 ::: note